gastaffo/IntuneDocs/intune/developer/app-sdk-ios.md

 IntuneMAMFileProtectionManager.h | The IntuneMAMFileProtectionManager class exposes APIs the app can use to explicitly secure files and directories based on a supplied identity.
 The identity can be managed by Intune or unmanaged, and the SDK will apply the appropriate MAM policy.
 Using this class is optional. |
 IntuneMAMDataProtectionManager.h | The IntuneMAMDataProtectionManager class exposes APIs the app can use to secure data buffers given a supplied identity.
 The identity can be managed by Intune or unmanaged, and the SDK will apply encryption appropriately. |

+## Implement Allowed Accounts

+Intune lets IT admins determine which accounts can be logged into by the user for a particular app.
+Apps can query the Intune App SDK for the determined list of allowed accounts and then ensure only allowed accounts are signed into the device.

+To query for allowed accounts, the App should check the `allowedAccounts` property on the `IntuneMAMEnrollmentManager`.
+The `allowedAccounts` property is either an array containing the allowed accounts or nil.
+In the case the property is nil then there are no allowed accounts are specified.

 ## Implement save-as controls

 Intune lets IT admins select which storage locations a managed app can save data to.
 Apps can query the Intune App SDK for allowed storage locations by using the `isSaveToAllowedForLocation` API, defined in `IntuneMAMPolicy.h`.